 These are critical ingredients for a better, safer sports experience and too often overlooked in current news stories that discuss football injuries, including concussion, said Dr. Patrick Kersey of Indianapolis-based St. Vincent Sports Medicine and Dr. Kevin Guskiewicz of the University of North Carolina Concussion Research Center.

-Using proper coaching techniques to create muscle memory will help athletes get themselves in the correct position at points of impact to both receive and deliver force correctly, Kersey said.
+Using proper coaching techniques to create muscle memory help athletes get themselves in the correct position at points of impact to both receive and deliver force correctly, Kersey said.

 “When a car is finely tuned at a high functional level, it performs that way,” Kersey said.
 “The body is the same way.
 And the sooner a body learns something – whether it is football or any academic or athletic exertion – the better.”